NTech-Lab/docs/docs/installer.rst

 .. _installer:

-Appendix A. FindFace Enterprise Server SDK Standalone Installer
+FindFace Enterprise Server SDK Standalone Installer
 ======================================================================

 To install FindFace Enterprise Server SDK in a standalone configuration, you can use the :program:`<findface-server-xxx>.run` file.
 Do the following: